A Makita circular saw; photo courtesy Kelly R. Smith

 There are two basic types.
 They relate to both safety and functionality.

 Pendulum Guard.
 This is the most dangerous and most common of the two.
-The blade guard extends below the footplate.
+The blade guard extends below the foot plate.
 A lever is attached to the guard to allow the user to draw the guard up into the housing.

 Plunge Cut Guard.
 This type is much safer since the entire blade is covered by the guard.
 Without the lever, one hand can be used on the trigger and the other to stabilize the cut.
 These are used with guide rail systems like the DeWalt Track Saw.
 Festool Power Tool Company from Germany competes with DeWalt in this market but are more expensive.
+In my opinion it's a question of brand loyalty.

 Sidewinder vs Worm-Drive Saws